sarahpenir/sarahpenir.github.io/_pages/reading.md

 - The Brothers Karamazov by Fyodor Dostoyevsky
 - The Great Gatsby by F. Scott Fitzgerald
 - Thus Spoke Zarathustra: A Book for All and None by Friedrich Nietzsche
+- O Cortiço (The Slum) by Aluísio Azevedo